yuhanasy/.dotfiles/README.md

 # .dotfiles
 ---
-collection of my personal dotfiles
+Collection of my personal dotfiles

 ## Installation
 Clone this repository